Henryrjh/GATGNet/README.md

 |Ours         |**1.313**  |**7.17**|

 ## Train
-Once our paper is accepted, we will release the code.
+Once the code is organized, we will release it.